Leuthil/leuthil.github.io/_posts/2017-11-15-hoops-battle.md

 ## Development ##

-This game began as a project to give me experience developing a networked multiplayer game.
+This game began as a solo project to give me experience developing a networked multiplayer game.
 It integrates with the [Google Play Games plugin for Unity](https://github.com/playgameservices/play-games-plugin-for-unity), which facilitates matchmaking and peer-to-peer communication through the Google Play Games service.

 The game has evolved to include the following features:
 - Quick online matchmaking